 Students in the Documentary Category

-- Bring a copy of your project on a DVD, flash-drive.
-Bring your laptop.
+- Bring a copy of your project on a flash-drive.
+Bring your laptop, it is always helpful.

 If you have any questions, please contact us at email@example.com.

 Questions Judges Might Ask